Applying complex gestures to a SwiftUI view

 In the body, we display the label

-builder result, which takes isPressed
+builder result.
+It takes isPressed

 as input, then makes it sync isPressed